deacona/the-ball-is-round/README.md

-## Dataset

-This project comprises a wide variety of football data collected from various corners of the internet.
-Broadly it can be split into the following classes...
-* Results - what happened in a match (goals, shots, cards, etc)
-* Stadiums - where the teams play
-* Managers - who was managing the team
-* Clubs - team metrics (at the match level)
-* Players - individual player metrics (currently at the season/competition level)
-* Events [Coming soon!] - what exactly happened during a match and when did it happen
-* International - some specific data collected on international competitions

-My data pipeline ingests all of the raw data; cleans, standardises and combines it together to produce some  feature-rich data for analysis.

 ## Setup

 The project is written (mostly) in Python (3.7).
 All the package dependencies are listed in `requirements.txt`.
 I am running the Anaconda distribution on Windows so have included `install_packages.bat` to create a virtual environment and install all of the packages.

+My data pipeline ingests all of the raw data; cleans, standardises and combines it together to produce some  feature-rich data for analysis.

 _A simple workflow process_ [Coming soon!]

+## Analysis

+* World Cup 2018 predictions [notebook] [report]
+* Analysis of goals in European leagues [notebook] [report]
+* Predicting market value of Middlesbrough FC players [notebook] [report]
+*